 3. Grain-free Diet

-There are lots of debate whether grains are actually bad for dogs or not.
+There are lots of debate about whether grains are actually bad for dogs or not.
 Regardless, it’s better for dogs not to have certain grains.

 Popular dog food grains are rice, quinoa, oats, corn, buckwheat, and barley.
 They are absolutely healthy for human consumption, but what about your dogs?
 Undoubtedly some of these grains are highly nutritious for your pet companion.

 Corn can cause allergies in some dogs, so check with your veterinarian before feeding them pet food that contains corn.
-Some of the symptoms of allergies include excessive itching, scabs, hot spots, inflamed skin, bald patches and hair loss.
+Some of the symptoms of allergies include excessive itching, scabs, hot spots, inflamed skin, bald patches, and hair loss.
 If you notice any of these signs, set an appointment at the clinic as soon as possible.

 4. Food to Avoid at All Cost